2024 Clay Postdoctoral Fellowship

-The mission of the Clay Postdoctoral Fellowship program is to support innovative astrophysics research by offering to the next generation of developing independent researchers full access to the unique facilities, research staff and resources of the Center for Astrophysics | Harvard & Smithsonian (CfA).
-Past Clay Fellows have gone on to faculty and research positions at major universities and research centers.
-Several have received astrophysics' most coveted awards: Packard Fellowships, the Heinemann Award, a NAS-Kavli Fellowship, and membership in the National Academy of Sciences.
-It is anticipated that successful applicants will follow in their footsteps.
+The mission of the Clay Postdoctoral Fellowship program at the Smithsonian Astrophysical Observatory is to support innovative astrophysics research by offering to the next generation of developing independent researchers full access to the unique facilities, research staff and resources of the Center for Astrophysics | Harvard & Smithsonian.
+A list of past Clay Postdoctoral Fellows is available on the CfA website.

 - Five-year appointment (renewal dependent on research progress)

-- Stipend of $72,600 in 2022 with an annual cost-of-living increase
+- Stipend of $80,500 in 2024 with an annual cost-of-living increase

-- Research budget of $16,000 for each year
+- Research budget of $18,000 for each year

 - One-time relocation allowance

 - Opportunities to develop instrumentation in collaboration with highly-experienced and specialized technical and engineering staff